Entering the west highland way race

 Entry to the race will be determined in accordance with the process outlined below.
 Places are not allocated on a ‘first come first served’ basis.

-Entry fee is £100 for members of Scottish Athletics or the equivalent in England, Wales and Northern Ireland, and £102 for all others.
+Entry fee is £100 (to be confirmed in October 2018) for members of Scottish Athletics or the equivalent in England, Wales and Northern Ireland, and £102 for all others.

 Detailed Entry Process